-Look Who’s Getting the Royal Treatment.
+Look Who’s Getting the Royal Treatment…

-Claire Foy dons the Crown (again) as Elizabeth II, with Who as Prince Philip…
+Claire Foy dons the Crown (again) as Elizabeth II, with Who as Prince Philip-

-The Crown | Official Trailer [HD] | Netflix, Netflix US & Canada, http://www.youtube.com
+The Crown | Official Trailer [HD] | Netflix, Netflix US & Canada and photos from Netflix.

 So Darlin’ Husband and I were in the mood for an easily watchable series to watch using a certain media streaming service.
-Advice from a mutual good friend and fellow British expat came from America suggesting watching the first series of The Crown (2016).
-This first series tells the story of the current Queen Elizabeth II – of Great Britain – from her marriage to the Duke of Edinburgh through to the resignation of Winston Churchill.
+The advice came from a mutual good friend and fellow British expat from America who suggested watching the first series of The Crown (2016).
+This first series tells the story of the current British Queen, Elizabeth II from her marriage to the Duke of Edinburgh through to the resignation of Winston Churchill.

-Our tale begins with the Princess Elizabeth marrying Prince Philip.
-Philip marrying the heir to the throne, has to give up his titles and his Navy work role.
+Our tale begins with Princess Elizabeth marrying Prince Philip.
+Philip marrying the heir to the throne has to give up his titles and his Navy work role.
 As George VI becomes extremely unwell, Churchill is re-elected.
-During the ten episodes we also meet Edward and Wallis Simpson, and learn more about him as a person and as the young Queen’s confidante.
+During the ten episodes, we also meet Edward and Wallis Simpson.
+We learn more about him as a person and as the young Queen’s confidante.
 His love for his wife shines through all his particular scenes, as does his apparent bitterness at this family and country for having to give up his throne.

 George VI is played by Jared Harris.
-I last saw him in Mad Men and the Sherlock Holmes film.
-But here he’s a lovely dad and King, as he comes over as a gentle loving husband and father.
+I last saw him in Mad Men and a Sherlock Holmes film.
+But where George is a lovely dad and King, as he comes over as a gentle loving husband and father.
 He plays George VI much less pompously than Colin Firth did in The King’s Speech (2010) playing him as a quiet man who was enjoying the simple life with his family, before his brother’s abdication and his thrust into the unwanted limelight as King.

-But special praise must go to the more surprising albeit fantastic of the casting of John Lithgow as Winston Churchill.
+But special praise must go to the more surprising but fantastic of the casting of John Lithgow as Winston Churchill.
 Lithgow gets all the praise as he is a living and breathing Churchill, easily representing this Prime Minister in his nuances, behaviours and that iconic voice.
 And it is reported Lithgow carried these out in his audition for the role winning the role easily over the competition.
 Harriet Walters plays Churchill’s wife Clementine, as a doting, caring supporter for her at times cantankerous husband.

 Dr Who Matt Smith.
 Which was difficult to accept initially, admittedly as you did expect the Tardis to materialise during specific important scenes.
-However Smith’s Duke of Edinburgh is portrayed here a family man, wanting the best for his wife and family but trying to find a role for himself other than the Queen’s husband.
+However, Smith’s Duke of Edinburgh is portrayed here as a family man, wanting the best for his wife and family but trying to find a role for himself other than the Queen’s husband.
 Smith’s enthusiasm and support of his character despite his apparent foibles is a joy to watch.

 The other scenes however with Margaret were more heartbreaking with you knowing the true story between her and Townsend, you still hoped for a happier ending to their story.
 Kirby played Princess Margaret as a woman first, and then a Princess and it will be interesting to see her develop in the next series without Townsend.
-The rest of the cast as just as fantastic, and I can’t put fault to anyone’s performance.
+The rest of the cast is just as fantastic, and I can’t put faults on anyone’s performance.

-Flashbacks were used effectively and montages minimally, which worked well in reinforcing the story line.
-Using some scenes with old footage along with new recorded material together worked well, making you feel more involved in the series, rather than the film/documentary feeling you might have experienced in other royal biopics.
-Such as footage of the Royal Wedding, where in cutting from footage to the actors the looks given between the groom and the princess bride gave a more human, less Royal perceptive of the day.
+Flashbacks were used effectively and montages minimally, which worked well in reinforcing the storyline.
+Using some scenes with old footage along with newly recorded material together worked well, making you feel more involved in the series, rather than the film/documentary feeling you might have experienced in other royal biopics.
+Footage of the Royal Wedding, where in cutting to footage to the actors and the looks given between the groom and the princess bride gave a more human, less Royal perceptive of the day.